aarandia1234/mini-search-bot/README.md

 ## 👤 Created by

 **Aarav R Shetty**
-Mini Search Bot — Inspired by the simplicity of (Delegate AI)[https://github.com/npsboy/Delegate-AI], built with originality ✨
+Mini Search Bot — Inspired by the simplicity of [Delegate AI](https://github.com/npsboy/Delegate-AI), built with originality ✨